 (Image credit: Sonos México)

-It’s a re-do on a previous structure that clearly did not work in a fluid way, most notably with folks mostly just working on individual parts of the business.
-Quite possibly just the app or maybe even more segments, that didn’t come together to improve the entire ecosystem of Sonos.
-That was likely a miss, and we saw some of the potential outcomes come to fruition, but Conrad and the teams left at Sonos have now been reorganized to better look at the brand as a whole.
+It’s a big change to a previous structure that clearly did not work in a fluid way, most notably with folks seemingly working on individual and narrow parts of the business, which might limit good ideas rolling out to more areas.
+Conrad and the teams left at Sonos have now been reorganized to better look at the brand as a whole.

-For instance, the app is likely no longer siloed, with a team focused solely on it; rather, it might be more integrated across the entire lineup.
+For instance, if the app is likely no longer siloed, with a team focused solely on it, it might be more integrated across the entire lineup.
 How can the app better work with the Arc Ultra while improving interoperability with future products or creating a new flow to help you regroup existing, connected products when new ones are introduced?

 In the same vein, Conrad also stated that even with the near-constant app updates and other changes, "our core experience still needs significant improvement.”
 And that certainly should bring some hope to Sonos customers, long-standing ones and future ones.
 The restructure, while tough, and it is never good to see employees let go at any business, might help Sonos right the ship a bit more and ensure that a disaster on the level of the app doesn't occur again.